 Second, the ASE analysis was performed using a simple binomial test.
 This leads to a large number of falsely identified ASE patterns because of over dispersion in the data.
 Over dispersion in both RNA-seq and ChiP-seq data sets has been documented and commented on in a large number of papers.
 The correct analysis must use some strategy to estimate the over dispersion parameter and take it into account when testing for ASE.

-Response: Many very recent publications have also used a simple binomial test in their detection of ASE and ASB SNVs (we list some of them below).
-However, we agree with the reviewer’s comment and will build a more sophisticated statistical model to accommodate overdispersion.

-McDaniell, R. et al. (2010).
-Science.
-328(5975):235-9

-Montgomery, S. et al. (2011).
-PLoS Genet.
-Jul;7(7):e1002144

-Reddy, T. et al. (2012).
-Genome Res.
-22(5):860-9

-Lappalainen, T. et al. (2013).
-Nature.
-501(7468):506-11

-Ding, Z. et al. (2014).
-PLoS Genet.
-10(11):e1004798